andreipfeiffer/css-in-js/README.md

 The API creates a wrapper (styled) component which includes the generated `className`(s):

-- we'll have to learn a new way to define styles, because we're not applying styles to elements, instead we're creating new components that include the styles elements;
+- we'll have to learn a new way to define styles, because we're not applying styles to elements, instead we're creating new components that include the styled elements;
 - this also introduces a bit of indiretion when figuring out what native element gets rendered inside a larger component;
 - this technique was first introduced and popularized by [Styled Components](#styled-components);
+- it's seems to be React specific

 [⬆️ to overview](#overview)